Cfoulcard/Android-Sensor-Engine/README.md

 - Kotlin
 - Java
-- ViewBinding
 - Firebase
-- Pinned Shortcuts (For Android Home Screens)
+- Hilt

 ## Tools Used

 - Android Studio
-- Afinity Designer (Graphic + Vector Image Editing)
+- Afinity Designer
+- Figma
-- Typora (For Easy Markdown styling)
+- Typora

 ## Country Availability
 This app is currently available in 83 countries throughout the world